mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

 In this case, a simple solution is to put down the sock again and wait for some time until trying to get a new sock.
 Another way out of the dilemma would be, to enforce some kind of "protocol" for sorting.
-Think of a protocol as an agreement between the workers for how to achieve a common goal.
+Think of a protocol as a silent agreement between the workers on how to achieve a common goal.

 So, in our case, each worker might only be responsible for one color of socks.
 Worker one takes the green socks, worker two the gray ones and so on.
-With this simple trick, we can avoid a deadlock, because we work on completely separate piles &mdash; or *tasks*, to be more general.
+With this simple trick, we can avoid a deadlock, because we work on completely separate tasks.

 But there's still a catch.
 What if there are only 4 green socks and 4000 gray socks?
 Worker one would get bored fairly quickly.
 He would sort the two pairs of socks in